 As these elements impact the European energy infrastructure to different degrees, it is necessary to build two topdown scenarios in order to provide an appropriate basis for infrastructure assessment.
 In addition, many intermediate pathways could materialize based on different combinations of drivers.
 Nevertheless, it is expected that the two top-down scenarios cover a wide range of possible future evolutions of energy infrastructure.

-It is beyond ENTSOG's and ENTSO-E's remit to favour one of the two storylines above the other.
+It is beyond ENTSOG's and ENTSO-E's remit to favour one or other of the storylines.
 However, the similarities and the differences in the way to manage uncertainty will be highlighted.